tscott0817/CS064-Final-Project/README.md

 ## Inactive States
 -   Null: The base state of the lights.
 Only red lit.
--   Error: Something has broken main loop(like a car crash); both lights flash red.
+-   Error(Not implemented): Something has broken main loop(like a car crash); both lights flash red.

 ## Active States
 #### Parents